 - Serve as part of the SMGW staff management team, receiving and offering counsel on the overall direction, strategy and staffing of the organization.

-- As directed by the ED, share the public speaking and engagement role, representing SMGW to its partner congregations and other audiences, particularly but not exclusively in terms of development or “treasure” conversations.
+- As directed by the ED, share the public speaking and engagement role, representing SMGW to its partner congregations and other audiences, particularly but not exclusively in terms of financial development conversations.

-- Manage and execute all fundraising activities and solicitations including direct solicitation of individual prospects, a responsibility shared with the ED and other Board and Parish Partner leaders, as appropriate.
+- Manage and execute all fundraising activities and solicitations including direct solicitation of individual prospects and partners, a responsibility substantially shared with the ED.

-- Develop and produce fundraising-related mailings, publications and other materials, coordinating as necessary and appropriate with the CVC.
+- Develop and produce fundraising-related mailings, publications and other materials, coordinating as necessary and appropriate with communications staff.

-- Manage all aspects of SMGW’s participation in the United Way/Combined Federal Campaign including the SMGW in-house campaign.
+- Manage SMGW’s participation in the United Way/Combined Federal Campaign including the SMGW in-house campaign.

-- Serve as the primary staff organizer for the annual Next Step Breakfast and the annual SMGW Gala, with substantial assistance from the Development Associate.
+- Serve as the lead staff organizer for the annual Next Step Breakfast and the annual SMGW Gala, with substantial assistance from the Development Associate.

 Administration and Acknowledgment

-- Contribute to the budgeting process with the ED and the Finance committee, in particular through projections of fundraising income.
+- Share in the budgeting process with the ED and others, particularly through establishing revenue goals and projections of fundraising income.

-- Provide regular financial reports of funds raised to donors, SMGW staff, Partner Parish Reps, and Board/Development Committee, as requested.
+- Provide regular financial reports of funds raised to donors, SMGW staff, Partner Reps, the Board/Development Committee, and others as requested.

 - Ensure that donor records for both cash and in-kind contributions are complete both in terms of paper files and the DonorPerfect database, overseeing the work of the Development Associate whose job description includes this piece.

-- Ensure that appropriate thank-you letters are generated and sent out on a timely basis, with the assistance of the CVC or other support staff, who generate the letters after entering the material in the DonorPerfect database.
+- Ensure that appropriate thank-you letters are generated and sent out on a timely basis, overseeing the work of the Development Associate whose job description includes this piece.

 To apply, send a resume and a cover explaining why you think this might be a match for you and SMGW to: The Rev. David B. Wolf, Executive Director of Samaritan Ministry of Greater Washington, at firstname.lastname@example.org